muggy8/improbable/have-and-havenot/rM7jQact.md

 In almost all regards, she was like a weaker version of Amanda.

-Hanna can keep 2 abilities active at once yes but for far shorter than Amanda can.
+Hanna can keep 2 abilities active at once, yes, but for far shorter than Amanda can.

 Her single ability activation duration wasn't that long either and she gave up around 10 minutes into her trial.